-With the move toward cloud-based storage and an increased demand for cybersecurity awareness, it's important to keep in mind the university policies regarding information storage and classification.
-This page provides an overview of the best practices suggested by the Information Security Office for securely storing university data, whether it's on your university-provided computer or on a cloud-based program.
-Any questions about this information can be directed to the Information Security Office.
+With a focus on utilizing cloud-based storage and an increased demand for cybersecurity awareness, it's important to keep in mind the university policies regarding information storage and classification.
+This page provides an overview of the best practices suggested by the Cybersecurity Office for securely storing university data, whether it's on your university-provided computer or on a cloud-based program.
+Any questions about this information can be directed to the Cybersecurity Office.

 Please Note: A SUDERS request is required to store and share certain types of private, restricted, and highly restricted information.
 You can fill out a SUDERS request via the